The Front Lawn

-The heart of Harlinsdale is beating again.
+The heart of Harlinsdale is beating again

-The Hayes House was the Victorian farmhouse that served as the anchor home for the Harlin family at Harlinsdale Farm, where two time World Grand Champion Tennessee Walking Horse Midnight Sun lived.
+The Hayes House was the Victorian farmhouse that served as the anchor home for the Harlin family at Harlinsdale Farm, where two-time World Grand Champion Tennessee Walking Horse Midnight Sun lived.

 At Friends of Franklin Parks, we want to make sure that the story of Harlinsdale and its impact is shared throughout the gorgeous park.
 Through the generous gifts of community members, we restored this house, complete with 1930s & 40s finishings to reflect the time when the Hayes Family moved in.